ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 #### `contractDeployerAllowListConfig`

 This configuration allows you specify which addresses are authorized to deploy contracts.
-You can also customize this [in the last step of the subnet wizard](#configure-contract-deployment-whitelist).
+You can also customize this [in the last step of the Subnet wizard](#configure-contract-deployment-whitelist).
 If you'd like to restrict the contract deployer to a specific list of addresses, you can set the `contractDeployerAllowListConfig` to a JSON object with the following properties:

 ```json